Learning Competitive Equilibria in Exchange Economies with Bandit Feedback: Experiments

-\paragraph{Experimental details:} To compute the CE in line~\ref{alg:ce} of Algorithm~\ref{Alg:TS}, we use the proportional response dynamics procedure from~\cite{zhang2011proportional} with 10 iterations.
+To compute the CE at line~\ref{alg:ce} of Algorithm~\ref{Alg:TS}, we use the proportional response dynamics procedure from~\cite{zhang2011proportional} with 20 iterations.
 To compute $\LCE$, we need to maximize each agent's utility subject to a budget.
-We approximate this by empirically as follows: first, we randomly sample feasible allocations $y$ from a simplex, accept those that cost no more price than the agent's endowment, and then take the maximum.
-We sampled up to 50 accepted samples in each round.
-All experiments are run on a AWS EC2 p3.2xlarge machine.
+Full experimental details and additional results are included in Appendix~\ref{app:exp-additional}.